 * Click here for rating key

-BLT Steak Restaurant Review: BLT’s steaks are prepared Pittsburgh-style, charred at 1,700 degrees and salted on the outside, making them tender and juicy on the inside, and served to your preferred doneness with a choice of sauce.
-The Argentine-style chimichurri sauce complements the American Wagyu skirt steak, for instance.
-Veal and lamb are other meat options, and at lunch a raft of burgers gives beef another spin.
+BLT Steak Restaurant Review: Preparing steaks Pittsburgh-style --- that is, charred at 1,700 degrees and salted on the outside --- is BLT Steak's style.
+The method makes them tender and juicy on the inside, and served to the customer's preferred degree of doneness with a choice of sauce.
+For instance, chef de cuisine Ben Miles uses the Argentine-style chimichurri sauce to complement the American Wagyu skirt steak.
+Other meat options include veal and lamb, and at lunch a raft of burgers gives beef another spin.
 Fish and seafood are first-rate as well, as evidenced in the tuna tartare and hamachi starters.
 Fresh Dover sole flown in overnight from Holland comes finished with soy-caper brown butter.
-Sides of note include sautéed Brussels sprouts anointed with honey and crispy bacon, jalapeño mashed potatoes, barbecue corn and creamed spinach, prepared with less cream and more nutmeg for a fresh take on a usual suspect.
+Sides of note include sautéed Brussels sprouts anointed with honey and crispy bacon, jalapeño mashed potatoes, barbecue corn, and creamed spinach, prepared with less cream and more nutmeg for a fresh take on a usual suspect.
 Dessert standouts are the peanut butter-chocolate mousse with a thin crispy wafer served with banana ice cream, and blueberry-lemon meringue pie paired with lemon sorbet.
-The wine list focuses on new-world choices but supplies a wide range of old-world selections as well, mostly reds, and offers several high-ticket options for making an impression.
+The wine list focuses on new-world choices but supplies a wide range of old-world selections as well, mostly reds.
+For romance or business impressions, the list offers several high-ticket labels.